 Crime Control & Law Enforcement

-• Crack Down on Illegal Gun Trafficking.
+Illegal guns have plagued the streets of New York.
 In 2003, two NYPD detectives lost their lives after being shot point-blank in a sting operation to purchase illegal guns.
-Illegal guns have plagued the streets of New York.
-That is why I introduced the Detectives Nemorin and Andrews Anti-Gun Trafficking Act (H.R.
-722).
+Just this year, NYPD Detective Brian Moore lost his life at the hands of an illegal gun.
+That is why I introduced the Detectives Nemorin, Andrews, and Moore Anti-Gun Trafficking Act (H.R.
+2374).
 My legislation respects Americans’ Second Amendment rights while seeking to crack down on those who break our laws by trafficking in illegal guns and committing crimes with stolen weapons.

-• Block Terrorists from Buying Firearms and Explosives.
 Right now federal law prohibits nine categories of dangerous persons from purchasing or possessing firearms.
 Remarkably, persons on the terrorist watch lists are not among these prohibited purchasers.
 After 9/11, it makes no sense that the federal government cannot stop gun sales to suspected terrorists.
 My legislation – the Denying Firearms and Explosives to Dangerous Terrorists Act of 2013 (H.R.
-720) – closes this glaring gap in federal background checks.
+1076) – closes this glaring gap in federal background checks.
 This legislation was first endorsed by President Bush’s Justice Department, and has support on both sides of the aisle.